 The Basin is located outside within the confines of the main building; however, it can also be viewed from above on the Discovery Boardwalk.

-The Basin was where people went too for a soak in the healing thermal waters.
-Now, the Basin serves as the home of a special endangered species known as the Banff Springs Snail which only lives in the thermal water of the Cave and Basin.
+The Basin was where people also went for a soak in the healing thermal waters.
+Now, the Basin serves as the home of a special endangered species known as the Banff Springs Snail, which only lives in the thermal water of the Cave and Basin.
 The snails are very tiny but can be spotted sitting on leaves and deposits in the water.
 A Parks Canada employee is on deck to assist in finding them.

 The Gallery